sulli365/crawl4ai-rag/memory-bank/progress.md

   - Implement connection pooling
   - Add retry logic for repository methods
   - Enhance error recovery for Supabase disconnects
+- Resolve dependency issues
+  - Ensure all required packages are properly installed
+  - Fix any import or compatibility issues

 ## Performance Metrics
 *No metrics available yet as testing has not begun.*